Future Family wants to make male fertility testing more accessible

 Here’s how it’ll work:

-- You go on their site and order the $200 test
+- You go on their site and order the $200 test.

-- You’ll receive a folio in the mail that introduces you to your “nurse concierge”, and outlines the next steps
+- You’ll receive a folio in the mail that introduces you to your “nurse concierge” and outlines the next steps.

 - You’re paired with a local clinic, which you visit for your sperm analysis.
-The clinic measures volume, concentration, motility, and morphology.
+The clinic measures volume, concentration, motility and morphology.

 - As most people would get their results without knowing what the heck they were looking at, they pair you with a fertility expert for a video chat to breakdown what it all means and what the next steps might be.

 The goal?
-To make accurate, in-depth testing available without requiring users to navigate through insurance woes and specialists.
+To make accurate, in-depth testing available without requiring users to navigate insurance woes and specialists.

 After the test, Future Family will also offer assistance with services like fertility preservation (sperm banking).